software-engineering-toolkit/se-toolkit-lab-5/README.md

 > 1. Build an ETL pipeline that fetches data from the autochecker API and loads it into the database.
 > 2. Implement analytics endpoints that aggregate the data for dashboards.
-> 3. Add charts to the front-end to visualize the analytics.
+> 3. Add dashboard charts to the front-end to visualize the analytics.

 > [!IMPORTANT]
 > Communicate through issues and PRs and deliver a working deployment.

 ## Learning advice

-Read the tasks and complete them by yourself.

-When stuck or not sure, ask an LLM:

-> Give me directions on how to solve this task.
+Read the tasks, do the setup properly, work with an agent to help you:

+> Let's solve this.
 I want to maximize learning.

-> Why is this task important?
-What exactly do I need to do?
+> Why is this important?
+What exactly do we need to do?

-Provide enough context by giving it the whole file, not one or two lines.
-Ideally pass the setup file too.

-Remember: Use the LLM to enhance your understanding, not replace it.
+You need an agent that has access to the whole repo to work effectively.

 ## Learning outcomes